ZahidP/d3-angular-boxplot/README.md

 See: http://bl.ocks.org/mbostock/4061502   d3-boxplot <br/>
 See: https://github.com/EpiphanyMachine/d3AngularIntegration   d3-angular integration

-My explanation skills are likely quite poor, please let me know if I can improve.
+<i>My explanation skills are likely quite poor, please let me know if I can improve.
 Also, let me know how I can improve my code in any way.
-More changes/features should be coming (show names on hover, perhaps show mean/median/variance etc).
+More changes/features should be coming (show names on hover, perhaps show mean/median/variance etc).</i>